rogeliosandoval/Action-Six/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/photoshop/photoshop-plain.svg" width="60px;"/>
 <br>
 <br>
-This application has 5 JavaScript games the user can play when boredom hits.
-A call to a "bored" API is also proivded to give the user ideas on what else they can do to pass the time.
-Controls and rules are provided with each game.
+This application has 5 JavaScript games the user can play.
 <br>
 <br>
 Creating this application allowed me to practice manipulating DOM elements through the Angular framework as well as to brush up on some programming skills.
 A great refresher on the basic fundamentals of JavaScript and HTML, taking them to a greater height.